APOPHYSITIS

 Advice to Parents

 Proper rest, not rushing back to sports, and being in touch with regular physiotherapy/exercise programs is crucial.
-Returning to sports before complete recovery has the chances of problems coming back and delayed recovery.
+Returning to sports before complete recovery increases the chances of problems coming back and delayed recovery.

 Final Words